 - Email sequences — Trigger follow-up campaigns based on scan behavior

-Webhooks transform QR codes from passive links into active triggers in your business processes.
 Instead of checking a dashboard periodically, you can respond to scans as they happen.

 How SnapGlyph helps: Webhook integration on the Max plan sends real-time POST requests with scan details (timestamp, location, device type) to any endpoint you configure.
 Connect to Zapier, Make, or your custom systems.